-- 4.1.3 Changes in Assumptions-The actuary should disclose any changes in the nonprescribed economic assumptions from those previously used for the same type of measurement.
-For assumptions that were not prescribed, the actuary should include an explanation of the information and analysis that led to those changes.
-The general effects of the changes should be disclosed in words or by numerical data, as appropriate.
 The disclosure may be brief but should be pertinent to the plan's circumstances.
-The disclosure may reference any actuarial experience report or study performed, including the date of the report or study. - 4.1.4 Changes in Circumstances-The actuary should refer to ASOP No. 41 for communication and disclosure requirements regarding changes in circumstances known to the actuary that occur after the measurement date and that would affect economic assumptions selected as of the measurement date. - 4.2 Disclosure About Prescribed Assumptions or Methods-The actuary's communication should state the source of any prescribed assumptions or methods.
-In addition, with respect to prescribed assumptions or methods set by another party, the actuary's communication should identify the following, if applicable: - a. any prescribed assumption or method set by another party that significantly conflicts with what, in the actuary's professional judgment, would be reasonable for the purpose of the measurement (section 3.13); or - b. any prescribed assumption or method set by another party that the actuary is unable to evaluate for reasonableness for the purpose of the measurement (section 3.13). - 4.3 Additional Disclosures-The actuary should also include the following, as applicable, in an actuarial communication: - a. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method set by a party other than the actuary; and - b. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP.
+The disclosure may reference any actuarial experience report or study performed, including the date of the report or study.

+- 4.1.4 Changes in Circumstances-The actuary should refer to ASOP No. 41 for communication and disclosure requirements regarding changes in circumstances known to the actuary that occur after the measurement date and that would affect economic assumptions selected as of the measurement date. - 4.2 Disclosure about Assumptions Not Selected by the Actuary-The actuary's communication should state the source of any assumption that the actuary has not selected.

+With respect to assumptions that the actuary has not selected, other than prescribed assumptions or methods set by law, the actuary's communication should identify the following, if applicable:

+- a. any such assumption that significantly conflicts with what, in the actuary's professional judgment, is reasonable for the purpose of the measurement (section 3.13); or - b. any such assumption that the actuary is unable to assess for reasonableness for the purpose of the measurement (section 3.13). - 4.3 Additional Disclosures-The actuary should also include the following, as applicable, in an actuarial communication: - a. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method set by a party other than the actuary; and - b. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP. - 4.4 Confidential Information-Nothing in this standard is intended to require the actuary to disclose confidential information (as defined in the Code of Professional Conduct [Code]).
+Any confidential information shall be handled in a manner consistent with Precept 9 of the Code.